Tesla CEO Elon Musk appears to confirm delay in Aug. 8 robotaxi unveil event to make design change

 A message was left Monday seeking comment from Tesla.

 Bloomberg News reported on Thursday that the robotaxi event would be delayed until October due to changes sought by Musk.
 That sent Tesla shares down 8% for the day.
-But they have since rallied and were up nearly 3% in Monday afternoon trading.
+But they have since rallied and closed Monday up 1.8% at $252.64.

 Tesla shares had been down more than 40% earlier in the year, but are up more than 80% since hitting a 52-week low in April.